 You’ve probably experienced the feeling of confusion when trying to select the correct home air filter for your needs.
-Which brand is best?
+What’s the best one?
 Should you just get the cheapest?
-These are just two of many of the questions that make the selection mind-boggling.
+These are just a couple of the questions that make the selection mind-boggling.
 Let BW/Cook Service Experts attempt to resolve your home air filter questions and allow you to continue enjoying the comfort of your home without concern.

-Here’s an easy way to figure out how efficient your old filter is (NOTE: Do this outdoors or with something below the filter so you don’t end up with a mess): Hold the filter horizontally, then using standard table salt, start pouring the salt through the filter and see the amount comes out the other side.
-If some or all the salt falls through the filter, then you know that the filter will let dust that same size flow through.
-You really should upgrade your filter to something more efficient.
+Here’s a simple way to figure out how efficient your old filter is (NOTE: To avoid a big mess, we highly recommend conducting this test outside or over a protected surface): Set the filter horizontally, then taking standard table salt, start pouring the salt through the filter then see the amount comes out the other side.
+If some or all the salt falls through the filter, then you can assume that the filter will let dust particles of similar size pass through.
+You really should upgrade your filter to an air filter that’s more efficient.

 Size, MERV rating and material – these are the three primary factors used to pick the proper air filter for your home.

 Unless you have the proper size home air filter, you will never enjoy the full effectiveness your system and filter can provide.
 Simply look at the label of your existing filter to see the dimensions, or just measure it yourself.
 Typically home air filters are 1” thick, but there are a number of standard width and height dimensions, and some systems have thicker filters.